-Pares List: Melodeon, Portable Style, wood Case, C to F, F to F. Piano Style, F to C, 120 0 F to F, F to F, with a double set of Reed throughout.
-Extra finished, 150 0
+PRICE LIST: 41 Oct.
+Melodeon, Portable Style, Rosewood Case, C to F, . , ..
+F to F, F to F, an elegant piece of Furniture for the Parlor.
+F to C, F to F, with a double set of Reeds throughout.
+Extra finished,

-F to C,

-To which will be added the Colonial duty only.

-This beautiful Musical Instrument, the Melodian, is now so well known, that we deem it unnecessary to give a lengthy description of it.
+F to C, To which will be added the Colonial duty only.
+This beautiful Musical Instrument, the Melodian This beautiful Musical Instrument, the Melodian, is now so well known, that we doem it unnecessary to give a lengthy description of it.
 We will only state that it is played upon the same as the Piano Forte, the key-board, being precisely similar.
-Any one who playe upon the Piano, will be able to perform upon the Melodeon at once.
-It will be seen that there are two pedals attached; one of these, that to the right, is used to supply the bellows with wind, and the other governs the swell; by means of this latter, a most beautiful crescende and diminuendo wind, and the other governance the latter, a most beautiful crescendo and diminuendo may be produced.
+Any one who plays upon the Piano, will be able to perform upon the Melodeon at once.
+It will be seen that there are two pedals attached; one of these, that to the right, is used to supply the bellows with wind, and the other governs the swell; by means of this latter, a most beautiful crescendo and diminuendo may be produced.